Optimal designs for the development of personalized treatment rules: Abstract

 \section{Abstract}

-In the present paper, personalized treatment means choosing the best treatment for a patient while taking into account certain relevant personal covariate values.
-We study the design of trials whose goal is to find the best treatment for a given patient with given covariates.
-We assume that the subjects in the trial represent a random sample from the population, and consider the allocation, possibly with randomization, of these subjects to the different treatment groups in a way that depends on their covariates.

-We derive approximately optimal allocations, aiming to minimize expected regret, assuming that future patients will arrive from the same population as the trial subjects.
-We find that, for the case of two treatments, an approximately optimal allocation design does not depend on the value of the covariates but only on the variances of the responses.
-In contrast, for the case of three treatments the optimal allocation design does depend on the covariates as we show for specific scenarios.
-Another finding is that the optimal allocation can vary a lot as a function of the sample size, and that randomized allocations are relevant for relatively small samples, and may not be needed for very large studies.
+{We study the design of multi-armed parallel group clinical trials to estimate personalized treatment rules that identify the best treatment for a given patient with given covariates.
+Assuming that the outcomes in each treatment arm are given by a homoscedastic linear model, with possibly different variances between treatment arms, and that the trial subjects form a random sample from an unselected overall population, we optimize the (possibly randomized) treatment allocation allowing the allocation rates to depend on the covariates.
+We find that, for the case of two treatments, the approximately optimal allocation rule does not depend on the value of the covariates but only on the variances of the responses.
+In contrast, for the case of three treatments or more, the optimal treatment allocation does depend on the values of the covariates as well as the true regression coefficients.
+The methods are illustrated with a recently published dietary clinical trial.}

 Key words: personalized medicine; minimal regret; optimal allocation; experimental design.